Policy 850.90: Public Works Construction

 PAYMENT AND PERFORMANCE BONDS

-The district shall require that all successful bidders for the construction, alteration or repair of any building or improvement submit payment and performance bonds in accordance with Idaho law and as provided herein.
-Such bonds are required elements of any resultant contracts for construction or construction management, naming the district as “Owner” and “Obligee.”
+Before any contract equal to or greater than fifty thousand ($50,000) for the construction, alteration or repair of any building or improvement is executed, the person to whom such contract was awarded shall furnish to the district bonds, as described in this section, that shall become binding upon the execution of the contract.
+The person to whom the contract was awarded shall be designated as “contractor.”
 Each bond shall be executed by a surety company(ies) authorized to do business in Idaho or, in lieu of providing such surety company performance and payment bonds, the contractor may deposit a government obligation.
 A “government obligation” is a public debt obligation of the United States government or the state of Idaho and an obligation whose principal and interest is unconditionally guaranteed by the United States government or the state of Idaho.
-All payment and performance bonds shall be filed with the board clerk.
+All payment and performance bonds shall be filed with the board clerk or other designated agent of the board.
 The following guidelines will apply to performance and payment bonds:

 1. Performance Bonds.
 The board has discretion to set the amount of the performance bond, but in no case will it be set at less than eighty-five percent (85%) of the contract amount.
 The performance bond will be conditioned on the faithful performance of the contract in accordance with the plans, specifications, and conditions thereof, and is issued solely for the protection of the board.